12 Magical, Surreal, and Beguiling Books for Art Lovers to Crack Open This Holiday Season

 Tamara de Lempicka, edited by Gioia Mori and Furio Rinaldi.
 Courtesy Yale University Press London.

-It has been more than four decades since Tamara de Lempicka (1894-1980) died but the Art Deco star continues to make headlines to this date.
+It has been more than four decades since Tamara de Lempicka (1894–1980) died, but the Art Deco star continues to make headlines to this date.
 This year we have seen the drama revolving around the abrupt end of the Broadway musical on her life, stories about her artistic trajectory, and the long awaited opening of her first major retrospective in North America at De Young Museum in San Francisco.
 If you are a fan of the iconic Polish artist, it feels incomplete to bid farewell to 2024 without this gorgeous book retracing the her footsteps and her art.
-This eponymous book published this autumn to accompany the De Young Museum exhibition and next year’s show at the Museum of Fine Arts in Houston (March 9 to May 26) is a retrospective of the artist that you can take home with.
+This eponymous book published this autumn to accompany the De Young Museum exhibition and next year’s show at the Museum of Fine Arts in Houston (March 9–May 26, 2025) is a retrospective of the artist that you can take home with.
 The book features images of artworks, references, and words by not just art specialists but also Barbra Streisand, who explains her love for the artist’s works and regrets of selling them too early, and Françoise Gilot, who recounts her memories of the artist’s “striking” beauty and her paintings.
-This is one great title to keep or to gift this season. — Vivienne Chow
+This is one great title to keep or to gift this season.

 Final Cut by Charles Burns